-Receive compassionate care for recurrent miscarriage from our Alliance and Grapevine obgyn practices
+Receive compassionate care for recurrent miscarriage from our Fort Worth and Grapevine ObGyn practices

-At Women’s Integrated Healthcare, our all-female obgyn team serves the evolving needs of women of reproductive age, including pre-conception counseling and comprehensive pregnancy care.
+At Women’s Integrated Healthcare, our all-female ObGyn team serves the evolving needs of women of reproductive age, including pre-conception counseling and comprehensive pregnancy care.
 Most women hope to choose a convenient time with their partners, get pregnant and deliver a healthy baby.
 Unfortunately, recurrent miscarriage can derail those plans.
-If you have suffered multiple pregnancy losses, our Grapevine and Alliance obgyn teams will work to identify potential issues and treat the problem so that you can achieve a successful pregnancy.
+If you have suffered multiple pregnancy losses, our Grapevine and Fort Worth ObGyn teams will work to identify potential issues and treat the problem so that you can achieve a successful pregnancy.

 Approximately 10 to 20% of confirmed pregnancies end in miscarriage, or spontaneous pregnancy loss.
 Usually, a miscarriage occurs because the fetus is not developing as it should.
 Most women who experience a single miscarriage will go on to carry a pregnancy to term.
-When a patient suffers 2 or more pregnancy losses, the American College of Obstetricians and Gynecologists and our Grapevine and Alliance obgyn teams classifies the situation as recurrent miscarriage.
+When a patient suffers 2 or more pregnancy losses, the American College of Obstetricians and Gynecologists and our Grapevine and Fort Worth ObGyn teams classifies the situation as recurrent miscarriage.

 Explaining common causes of recurrent miscarriage

 Often, women who deal with recurrent miscarriage have underlying issues that contribute to the repeated losses.
 Generally, the following factors may contribute to recurrent miscarriage:

 Chromosomal defects – a leading cause of early miscarriage, chromosomal imbalances occur when the baby receives the incorrect number of chromosomes (aneuploid) or when chromosomes break off and form translocations.